tgotwig/vidmerger/README.md

 OPTIONS:
     -f, --format <format>    Specifies which formats should be merged individually, the default is 👉 avchd,avi,flv,mkv,mov,mp4,webm,wmv
-    -s, --scale <scale>      Scales all videos up before merging, a valid value would be "320:240"
 ```

 ## ✨ Installing / Getting started